Mary O'Malley (poet): Life

-Mary O’Malley was born in Connemara and is a native Irish speaker.
+Mary O'Malley was born in Connemara, in the west of Ireland, and is a native Irish speaker.
 She was educated at University College, Galway.
-She spent eight years living in Portugal where she taught at the Universidade Nova de Lisboa.
+She spent eight years living in Portugal, where she taught at the Universidade Nova de Lisboa.
 She returned to Ireland in the late 1980s, beginning a poetry career in 1990.

 She lives near the village of Moycullen.
 She teaches on the MA in Writing at the National University of Ireland, Galway.
 She has held the Heimbold Chair of Irish Studies at Villanova University in Pennsylvania.
 She has also held writing residencies at the Irish College in Paris, Tarragona, Spain and Manhattanville College, New York.

 Her work has been published in Krino, Poetry Ireland, The Seneca Review, Atlanta Review, Da Braake Honde, Lictungen, The Lifelines Anthology and the Review of Irish American Studies.

 She read at the 2009 Dublin Book Festival.

 She was Arts Council Writer-in-Residence at the University of Limerick in 2016.

 She is an elected member of Aosdána, the Irish national association of creative artists.